Rotating proxy comparison

 Here's a nuance worth calling out: "rotating ISP proxies" is a bit of a misnomer.
 ISP proxies are, by design, static IPs registered to a real internet service provider - that's what makes them look residential while staying stable.

-What providers usually mean by "rotating ISP proxies" is a pool of ISP-registered IPs that rotates between static assignments, rather than one IP flickering mid-session.
+Here, "rotating ISP proxies" refers to a pool of ISP-registered IPs that rotates between static assignments, rather than one IP flickering mid-session.
 NetNut and NodeMaven both offer this hybrid: static-feeling IPs you can still cycle through as a pool.
 It's worth comparing directly against a plain ISP proxy plan if session stability matters more than IP variety.

 Rotating mobile proxies